yassato/rNeighborQTL/README.md

-# rNeighborQTL
+# rNeighborQTL: An R package for interval QTL mapping of neighbor effects.
-An R package for interval QTL mapping of neighbor effects.
+The "rNeighborQTL" package provides a set of functions to perform a genome scan of neighbor QTL effects.

 ## Installation
 CRAN version is available at https://cran.r-project.org/package=rNeighborQTL.